13 Health Insurance Tricks That Can Save You Thousands

 Pay at the right time

 Most people wait to pay until after a medical procedure like surgery or hospitalization.
-But you could be missing out on potential savings, says Michael Foguth of Foguth Financial Group.
+But you could be missing out on lower hospital bills, says Michael Foguth of Foguth Financial Group.
 “If you already have coverage and you have a procedure that is coming up, ask about pre-paying or paying in-full to receive a discount,” he suggests.
-Here are 11 things every patient should try to lower hospital costs.

 Think twice before agreeing to tests